Johnson202/Bitcoin-Predictor-Model/README.md

 10-day VWAP is above Close Price and crossing above Close Price (SELL).
 MACD is below Signal (SELL).
 RSI is above 70 (SELL).
-Today's predicted BTC-USD Close Price is $36010.050993186596.
-Yesterday's BTC-USD Close Price was $35566.65625.
+Today's predicted BTC-USD Close Price is $35739.08.
+Yesterday's BTC-USD Close Price was $35566.66.
 ----------------------------------------------------------------------------------------

 ## Next Steps

 - Find more granular cryptocurrency data, i.e. of BTC-USD.
-- With more granular data, complete LSTM modeling of BTC-USD and tune/re-adjust to get better MSE score than the best ARIMA model.
+- With more granular data, complete LSTM modeling of BTC-USD and tune/re-adjust to get better MSE score than the best Seasonal ARIMA model.
 - Model other cryptocurrencies through similar pipeline to construct cryptocurrency investment portfolio based on predictions.
 - Incorporate more complex algorithmic trading advice via Python based on predictions and financial indicators' results, as well as automate gathering of cryptocurrency data.
 - Inclusion of other factors into models, e.g. macroeconomic factors such as exchange rate of USD (DXY index), GDP, unemployment rate, and overall progression of the United States' debt, as well as results of sentiment analysis of the respective cryptocurrencies on popular cryptocurrency websites.